Updated July 27, 2023

 C# provides a String.Split

-method which helps to split the string on the basis of a delimiter.
+method which helps to split the string based on a delimiter.
 The following code will help you limit the output to table data only.

 foreach (string textItem in textList)